Bob Carpenter (sportscaster)

-Bob Carpenter (born March 4, 1953) is an American sportscaster and current television play-by-play announcer for Major League Baseball's Washington Nationals on MASN.
-He was born in St. Louis, Missouri, and graduated from William Cullen McBride High School.
+Bob Carpenter (born 1953) is an American former sportscaster who was the play-by-play announcer for Major League Baseball's Washington Nationals on MASN.
+He was born in St. Louis, Missouri, and graduated from McBride High School.
 Carpenter attended the University of Missouri-St. Louis, and later graduated with honors from the University of Missouri-Kansas City with a bachelor's degree in Radio-TV-Film.

 Biography

-Carpenter has been the Washington Nationals TV broadcaster since 2006.
+Carpenter was the Washington Nationals TV broadcaster from 2006-2025.

 Carpenter served two stints calling television broadcasts for the St. Louis Cardinals, and also spent 16 seasons as a baseball announcer with ESPN, 18 seasons overall with the network, also covering soccer, college baseball, basketball and football and minor league baseball in addition to the major leagues.
 He also served as a team broadcaster for the New York Mets, Minnesota Twins and Texas Rangers.

 From 1978 until 1984, Carpenter called soccer games for the Tulsa Roughnecks of the North American Soccer League and the St. Louis Steamers of the Major Indoor Soccer League.
-He announced 2 World Cups for ESPN; 1982 with Bob Ley and 1994 (10 games) with Seamus Malin and Clive Charles.
+He announced two World Cups for ESPN; 1982 with Bob Ley and 1994 (10 games) with Seamus Malin and Clive Charles.

 In his first major league season, 1984, Carpenter developed his own baseball scorebook.
 He started marketing it in 1995, and "Bob Carpenter's Scorebook" is now used by many college, major and minor league announcers.
 It is the most widely used scorebook in the nation by fans and broadcasters.

 He also called NCAA Basketball on CBS as well as college football and basketball games for USA Sports and Major League Baseball for NBC.
 In addition to baseball and college sports, Carpenter called tennis (1995 U.S. Open) and golf (Masters 1986–1988) for USA Network.
-Carpenter called 6 NCAA basketball tournaments for ESPN and CBS, plus the 2005 Final Four in St. Louis for NCAA International.
+Carpenter called six NCAA basketball tournaments for ESPN and CBS, plus the 2005 Final Four in St. Louis for NCAA International.